-This week I was invited to record a podcast to discuss, amongst other things, how my outlook on life has changed since my cancer diagnosis.
+This week I was invited by a production team in New York to record a podcast to discuss, amongst other things, how my outlook on life has changed since my cancer diagnosis.
 Over the course of the interview my words strayed to my father.
 As many of you know, he lost his own cancer battle just one month ago.

-Thirty seconds later I had to stop the recording.
-I couldn’t hold back the tears anymore.
+Moments later I had to stop the recording.
+I couldn’t hold back the tears.
 Grief.
-This is what it does to you.
-It hits you at the most unexpected times, winding you with a pain that’s almost physical.
-By the way, I’m crying as I write this as well…
+This is what it does to me.
+It hits me at the most unexpected times, winding me with a pain that’s almost physical.

 Two weeks ago I spoke at my father’s crematorium service.
-I tried to describe exactly what he meant to me.
 It wasn’t a eulogy as such, more my own personal reflection of a man who has shaped every aspect of my life.

-Writing it was hard, my emotions were red raw, yet my words flowed.
-They needed no encouragement, no hard smack on the bottom of a jar of inspiration.
-And why?
+Writing it was one of the hardest things I’ve ever done, yet my words needed no encouragement.
+No hard smack on the bottom of a jar of inspiration.
 He was a man who filled his life with people and memories.
 A man who I miss every single day.